Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 Vikings stats and trends

-- Minnesota has played 13 games, with seven wins against the spread.

-- This season, the Vikings have just one ATS win in four games as a favorite of 3.5 points or more.
+- The Vikings have covered the spread once this season when favored by 3.5 points or more (in four chances).

-- Minnesota's games this year have hit the over on eight of 13 set point totals (61.5%).
+- Minnesota has hit the over in 61.5% of its opportunities this year (eight times in 13 games with a set point total).

-- Minnesota is 7-2 against the spread and 5-4 overall in games when it puts up more than 25.5 points.
+- When Minnesota scores more than 25.5 points, it is 7-2 against the spread and 5-4 overall.

-- Minnesota is 6-3 against the spread and 6-3 overall when the team totals over 336.5 yards.
+- In games that Minnesota amasses more than 336.5 yards, the team is 6-3 against the spread and 6-3 overall.

-- The Vikings have 11 giveaways this season, while the Bears have 11 takeaways.
+- The Vikings have 11 turnovers this season, equal to the number of takeaways for the Bears.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Bears.